egoaty/docker-lighttpd/README.md

 ## Configuration

-All files named ```*.conf``` under /config are included in the configuration and can be used to override and/or extend the default configuration.
+All files named ```/config/*.conf``` are included in the Lighttpd configuration and can be used to override and/or extend the default configuration.

 The **document root** is ```/www``` (without a htdocs/ subdirectory).